gitter-badger/plldesigner/README.md

 * Use the design routines:
   1. Given fc and R (or the DN)  calculate the filter (done)
   2. Specify
-* Spectrum rutines.
+* Spectrum routines.
 (Those are not specifically needed only for this project but for others In any case can help in the implementation of the CP-PFD model) (I studied it pwell is enough)
 * Circuit simulator
   1. First version with a fix step